pawol/Zoyi-ZT219-Aneng-AN870-EEPROM-editor/README.md

 The most important is to add additional bridge of 5x diodes 1N4007 (or M7 diodes) pararelly to the existing transil 6,8V to ensure better protection of 1 ohm/0.2W shunt in case of accidential connection of ammeter (200mA range) directly into 230 VAC socket.
 Transil is cheap and... nothing more.
 6,8V makes that shunt resitor 1 ohm/0.2W has to bear 10x more power than in case of bridge.
-The bridge is first early stage "relief" , TVS becomes 2nd stage protection.
+The bridge is first early stage "relief" and starts to work at 2V , TVS becomes 2nd stage protection.
 The 5 diodes bridge (popular solution in the majority of multimeters) does not impact a measurement precision on uA and mA range at all.
 Additional capacitors improve readout stability.
+It is required also to improve measurement of ammeter on 20A range.
+There is bug in Kelvin connection originally.
+Just cut one path and add second one properly, recalibration on 20A is necessary.
+This is quit easy task to do.
+Recalibration details are described below.

 ![hardware mods](doc/bridge.png)
 ![hardware mods](doc/Aneng_AN870_mods.jpg)